sartography/spiffworkflow_website/content/pages/features.md

 Extend the functionality of the application itself with BPMN
 {{< /tile >}}
 {{< tile title="Connectors" icon="connection" >}}
 Send and receive information from other applications.
-Use ours connectors, or build your own!
+Use our connectors or build your own!
 {{< /tile >}}
 {{< /tiles >}}
 ## See these features in action
-You can schedule a demo with one of our core team and we can demonstrate these features live on our demo site.
+You can schedule a demo with one of our core team members and we can demonstrate these features live on our demo site.
 We can also answer any questions you may have about SpiffWorkflow and how it can help your organization.
 {{< calendly >}}